ntienhuy/MaxLSTM-CNN/README.md

 # MaxLSTM-CNN
-MaxLSTM-CNN for semantic textual similarity
+MaxLSTM-CNN employs multiple word embeddings for semantic textual similarity.
+The detail of this model can be found in [this paper](#)

 Requirements